filipecalegario/awesome-generative-ai/README.md

 ## The Generative AI Area: history, maps, and definitions

+* [The Next Token of Progress: 4 Unlocks on the Generative AI Horizon | Andreessen Horowitz](https://a16z.com/2023/06/23/the-next-token-of-progress-4-unlocks-on-the-generative-ai-horizon/): critical innovations on the horizon: steering, memory, ability to use tools, and multimodality
 * [The economic potential of generative AI: The next productivity frontier](https://www.linkedin.com/posts/genai-works_gen-ai-activity-7074980736268726272-LiiG): report by McKinsey Jun 2023
 * [A survey of Generative AI Applications | arxiv](https://arxiv.org/abs/2306.02781): "this survey aims to serve as a valuable resource for researchers and practitioners to navigate the rapidly expanding landscape of generative AI"
 * [Paper Digest - ChatGPT](https://www.paperdigest.org/2023/01/recent-papers-on-chatgpt/): Recent Papers on ChatGPT